-- Based on the estimate purchase price find out if 3quotes will do; Or a call for tender is needed.
+- Based on the estimate purchase price find out if 3 quotes will do; Or a Call For Tender process is needed.

-- Write out the proper justifications answering all the key questions and to include a concise & accurate background of previous decisions and purchases related to the current one.
+- Write out the proper justifications answering all the key questions and to include a concise & accurate background of previous decisions and purchases made (That will assist to support the current decision).

 - A portal for a new & clueless executive to click and start the whole purchase process.
-The system then guides and stream the executive to his next step basedon the purchase quantum inputed.
-Does the executivesimply has to find 3 quotes and upload them to the system or is a Call For Tender needed?
+The system then guides and streams the executive to the next steps based on the purchase quantum inputed: To find 3 quotes and upload them to the system or is a Call For Tender needed?
 (If needed, the module to handle the Tender process and vendor submissions can be activated)

-- Forms that requires only the essential information withsimple checks on timelines, amount, approved vendorscan be presented to the executive online.
+- Digital forms that requires only the essential information with real-time checks on timelines, amount, approved vendors can be presented to the executive.
 Required fields has to be filled in before the executive is allowed to the next step.

 - History search within a click to help the executive recall his last request or to find out about the prior engagements completed by predecessors.

-- Help and explanation pop up littered around the form in simple English to guide and give context to the user.
-Sharing with the user as to why a particular field is necessary.
+- Help and explanation pop ups littered around the form in simple English to guide and give context to the user.
+Sharing with the user the objective of the field, why it is needed.

 - If its disapproved, comments can be given and the executive can rework it and submit it to the process again.